go4retro/PDDuino/README.md

 Based on Jimmy Petit's SD2TPDD

 Status:
-* Emulate the basic file-access functions of a TPDD1 (not fully working)
+* Emulate the basic file-access functions of a TPDD1
 * Provide DME directory access

 BUGS:
-* Writing a file reports success, but doesn't actually happen.
+* Works with real TS-DOS, but file transfers don't actually work with TpddTool.py : This seems to be due to mis-matches in handling the space-padding in the filenames?

 ## Requirements
 ### Hardware